 Report information annually

-Charities (except corporations registered with the Office of the Registrar of Indigenous Corporations) must submit an Annual Information Statement (and, for medium and large charities, a financial report) every year.
-This statement is due within six months of the end of your reporting period and can be submitted by using the ACNC Charity Portal.
+Charities must submit an Annual Information Statement every year, which is due within six months of the end of a charity's reporting period and is submitted online in the ACNC Charity Portal.
+Some charities are also required to submit an annual financial report.

-Comply with ACNC Governance Standards
+Comply with the ACNC Governance Standards and External Conduct Standards

-Charities (except a limited group called 'Basic Religious Charities') must comply with the governance standards.
+All charities (except a specific group of charities called Basic Religious Charities) must comply with the ACNC Governance Standards.
 These standards set out a minimum standard of governance, to help promote public trust and confidence in charities.

 Unless we tell you otherwise, these ACNC obligations are in addition to any other obligations your charity has under other laws or to other Commonwealth, state and territory regulators.
 For example, if your charity is an incorporated association you will still have to report to your state or territory regulator for incorporated associations.